stirfry93/landing-page/README.md

 I made a basic landing page to showcase my CSS skills.
-I referenced an image of a basic landing page design provided by The Odin Project curriculum and replicated it using my own original HTML and CSS. # landing-page
+I referenced an image of a basic landing-page design provided by The Odin Project curriculum and replicated it using my own original HTML and CSS.